Five Nights at Freddy's (film): Music

-Release
+Marketing and release

 Five Nights at Freddy's was released simultaneously in theaters and on Peacock in the United States by Universal Pictures on October 27, 2023.
 It was released two days earlier on October 25, 2023, in the United Kingdom.
 The film was released on Amazon Prime Video on March 5, 2024, after its removal from Peacock.

-Marketing

 In October 2023, the film's animatronics were put on display for Universal's Halloween Horror Nights at the Universal Studios Hollywood theme park, with a pop-up location also being built at Sunset Boulevard, both of which are located in Los Angeles, California.
 The latter is described as being decorated similarly to the Freddy Fazbear's Pizza location as seen in the film.
 A making-of book titled The Art and Making of Five Nights at Freddy's: The Movie was originally set to be released on August 20, 2024, but it is currently postponed indefinitely.
 A novelization of the film was released on December 26, 2023.

-Home media

-Five Nights at Freddy's was released on digital platforms on November 28, followed by a Blu-ray, DVD, and 4K UHD release on December 12.
+The film was also released on digital platforms on November 28, followed by a Blu-ray, DVD, and 4K UHD release on December 12.

 Reception

 Box office

-Five Nights at Freddy's grossed $137.3 million in the United States and Canada, and $159.9 million in other territories, for a worldwide total of $297.1 million.
+Five Nights at Freddy's grossed $137.3 million in the United States and Canada, and $159.9 million in other territories, for a worldwide total of $297.2 million.
 Deadline Hollywood calculated the net profit of the film to be $161 million.

 In the United States and Canada, Five Nights at Freddy's was released alongside Freelance and After Death, and was initially projected to gross around $50 million from 3,675 theaters in its opening weekend.
 After making $39.7 million on its first day (including $10.3 million from Thursday night previews, the biggest-ever for a film with a simultaneous streaming release), estimates were raised to $78 million.
 It ended up debuting to $80 million (58.3% of total gross), topping the box office.
-The film had the second-best day and date opening weekend ever (behind Black Widows $80.3 million in 2021), the best opening weekend for a horror film in 2023, the best opening from Blumhouse, topping Halloweens $76.2 million, and the second highest opening for a video game film in 2023 behind The Super Mario Bros.
+The film had the second-best day and date opening weekend ever (behind Black Widows $80.3 million in 2021), the best opening weekend for a horror film in 2023, the best opening from Blumhouse, topping Halloweens $76.2 million, and the second-highest opening for a video game film in 2023 behind The Super Mario Bros.
 Movies $146.4 million the previous April.
 The film remained in first place the following weekend with $19 million, though the 76% drop was one of the largest of all time.
-On its seventh weekend, the film surpassed Split ($279 million) to become Blumhouse's highest-grossing release worldwide.
+On its seventh weekend, the film surpassed Split ($279 million) to become Blumhouse's highest-grossing release worldwide until it was surpassed by Obsession ($305 million).
 Five Nights at Freddy's completed its theatrical run in the United States and Canada on December 21, 2023.